widdix/mastodon-on-aws/README.md

 RAILS_ENV=production bin/tootctl accounts modify <USERNAME> --role Owner
 ```

+### Activating SES

+In case you haven't used SES in your AWS account before, you most likely need to request productin access for SES.
+This is required so that your Mastodon instance is able to send emails (e.g., registration, forgot password, and many more).
+See [Moving out of the Amazon SES sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) to learn more.

 ## Costs for running Mastodon on AWS

 Estimating costs for AWS is not trivial.
 My estimation assumes a small Mastodon instance for 1-50 users.
 The architecture's monthly charges are about $65 per month.
 The following table lists the details (us-east-1).